Pre commercial thinning. Photo: Marie Birkl. Foto: Marie Birkl

 Continuous-cover forestry

 The survey does not focus on individual continuous-cover practices but rather on the extent to which landowners intend to manage their land so that it remains continuously forested without creating large clear-cut areas.
-In this survey, example of methods of Continuous-cover forestry were given.
-Continuous-cover forestry does not refer to land within voluntary set-asides, unproductive forest land or with the target classification of nature conservation or nature conservation with management.
+In this survey, examples of methods of continuous-cover forestry were provided.
+Continuous-cover forestry does not refer to land within voluntary set-asides, unproductive forest land or land with a goal of nature conservation or nature conservation with management.

-The statistics are intended to estimate area of productive forest land where continuous-cover forestry is used in Sweden, as a form of management.
-It is not an estimate of the amount of activities carried out a specific year.
-This estimate is therefore slightly different compared to many of the statistics on silvicultural activities, which refer to silvicultural activities carried out during a specific year.
+The statistics are intended to estimate the area of productive forest land where continuous-cover forestry is used in Sweden, as a form of management.
+It is not an estimate of the extent of activities carried out a specific year.
+This estimate is therefore slightly different compared to many of the statistics regarding silvicultural activities, which refer to silvicultural activities carried out during a specific year.

 Margin of error is published together with the results in the statistical database of Swedish Forest Agency.